MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 ## <a name="end-to-end-tracing"></a>End-to-end tracing

 End-to-end tracing using a variety of log files is a useful technique for investigating potential issues.
-You can use the date/time information from your metrics data as an indication of where to start looking in the log files for the detailed information that will help you troubleshoot the issue.
+You can use the date/time information from your metrics data to indicate where to start looking in the log files for detailed information that will help you troubleshoot the issue.

 ### <a name="correlating-log-data"></a>Correlating log data

-When viewing logs from client applications, network traces, and server-side storage logging it is critical to be able to correlate requests across the different log files.
+When viewing logs from client applications, network traces, and server-side storage logging, it is critical to be able to correlate requests across the different log files.
 The log files include a number of different fields that are useful as correlation identifiers.
 The client request ID is the most useful field to use to correlate entries in the different logs.
-However sometimes, it can be useful to use either the server request ID or timestamps.
+However, sometimes, it can be useful to use either the server request ID or timestamps.
 The following sections provide more details about these options.

 ### <a name="client-request-id"></a>Client request ID